AronGomu/fitlogs/README.md

 ### Deving

 Make sure you test the application of a chromium based browser.
 This being a PWA, I don't care about supporting other browsers that cannot install the app.

+## Possible problems when trying to run

+### Failed to load url /src/main.ts (resolved id: C:/Data/DVLT/fitlogs/src/main.ts).
+Does the file exist?

+**MAKE SURE** that you are not in a virtual driver !
+I had this problem because I tried to run while being in :
+    D:/DVLT/fitlogs/
+instead of :
+    C:/Data/DVLT/fitlogs/

+It may happen only on Windows, who knows